We have put together a list of resources to help you keep yourself and others safe.

 We have lots of information about staying emotionally healthy and well.

-If you, or someone you know is feeling suicidal, there are people you can talk to:
+If you, or someone you know, is in immediate distress there are people you can talk to.
+You can:

 - speak to a friend, family member or someone you trust